Admission to Programs

 Applications are welcome from international graduate students who hold the equivalent of a four-year bachelor’s degree.
 All international and non-native applicants must take the TOEFL examination.
 The minimum total score accepted is 79 on the Internet-based test, 213 on the computer-based test, or 550 for the paper-based test.
 All international students who attended colleges and universities outside of the United States will need to submit a course-by-course evaluation of their transcript(s) by an accepted international credential evaluation agency.
 To view accepted agencies and further information visit; liu.edu/Brooklyn/Admissions/International/Start/Graduate.

 The Division is accredited to have 42 students enrolled in the curriculum.
-Please apply online at My LIU or use the Apply Now link in the top navigation bar.
+Please apply online at My LIU.
 For more information on the admissions process, visit the Office of Admissions Web site.

-The deadline for submission of completed CASPA and supplemental applications is January 15, 2014.
+The deadline for submission of completed CASPA applications is January 15, 2015.